cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - A visualization for secure e-mail was added: The user can enter dynamically data which is signed or encrypted using the S/MIME protocol.

-- Another visualization for the AES algorithm was added: flow visualization showing how the bits are changed round-by-round (compiled with Java 1.5).
+- Another visualization for the AES algorithm was added: flow visualization, showing how the bits are changed round-by-round (compiled with Java 1.5).

 - For the simple column transposition now a known-plaintext analysis